This may not be a popular opinion but I don’t love every museum I visit. And many museums in Bogota have been disappointing.

-For the last six months I’ve been in and out of some amazing museums and art galleries and so I’m a tough customer.
+For the last six months I’ve been in and out of some amazing art museums in Latin America and art galleries and so I’m a tough customer.

 In Mexico I spent hours looking at things I wasn’t entirely interested in, mostly pottery, and now I no longer need to see everything or feign interest.

 I don’t like everything and I haven’t had a great experience with all of the museums in Bogota.